Operators Set Agenda For New SON DG

 Considering the scope of his intellectual, professional and social contacts, it is believed that Salim has the clout to run Standards Organisation of Nigeria (SON) to greater heights.

-Indeed, following his appointment, there is much expectation as quality-conscious Nigerians call on him to bring his core competencies in quality assurance and management to bear on this institution positioned to play a leading role in the drive for national socio-economic recovery.
+Indeed, following President Muhammadu Buhari’s appointment of Farouk Salim, there is much expectation as quality-conscious Nigerians call on him to bring his core competencies in quality assurance and management to bear on this institution positioned to play a leading role in the drive for national socio-economic recovery.

 This is because Salim is taking up this critical national assignment at a time when resuscitation of the national economy from the pangs of the COVID-19 pandemic demands strict and well supervised guidance of local production and distribution of quality products that would not only meet local demand but also nurture competitive export market.